AtanasovAtanas/pb-interactive-csharp/EN/04-For-Loop/03-For-Loop.md

 [task-description]
 Write a program, which:

-* Reads working days in the current month and salary per day
+* Reads working days in the current month and salary per day - integers
 * **Calculates** the salary for the month
 * **Prints** the result on the console [/task-description]